 - Sweet potatoes are naturally gluten-free and a great source of vitamins, minerals, and fiber.

 How to Grill Sweet Potatoes

 - Before you start preparing the potatoes, get your grill going so that it’s nice and hot when your packets are ready to go.

 - Prepare your sweet potatoes by washing them and removing any blemishes.
-You can keep the skin on or remove it with a vegetable peeler.
+You don’t have to peel sweet potatoes before grilling or baking them.
+If you prefer to remove the peeling, remove it with a vegetable peeler.

 - Cut foil slices large enough to fan out the slices of half of one sweet potato with room to fold it into a packet.
 Spray the foil with cooking spray.